nevillejackson/Unix/virt-manager/virtmannet.md

 ```
 The entry `mxvm` is the hostname of the guest system.
  The host system's hostname is `trinity` and `mary` is another
-comuter on the local network.
+computer on the local network.

 With this setup one can do, from the host